 Secondly, use this link to the USA Powerlifting Website to learn about lift tips.
 Save the link in your favorites on your browser or smartphone.

-I hope you've found this helpful and we hope to see you at a meet soon!
+We hope you've found this helpful and we hope to see you at a meet soon!

 If you would like to volunteer with USA Powerlifting MS, please contact us here.